nicolewhite/neo4j-complaints/README.md

 Source: http://catalog.data.gov/dataset/consumer-complaint-database

-The raw .csv file from the source above has been cleaned slightly in `clean.R`, along with randomly sampled to create the smaller datasets.
+The raw .csv file from the source above has been cleaned slightly in [clean.R](https://github.com/nicolewhite/consumer_complaints/blob/master/clean.R), along with randomly sampled to create the smaller datasets.

 # Model